 15. Snow Plow

-Are you looking for a way to earn some extra cash during winter?
-If so, starting your own snow plow business might be the perfect solution for you!
-The snow plowing services industry in the US is a $20 billion industry that is expected to continue growing in the coming years, although earnings will largely be determined by the volume of snowfall.
+Are you looking for a way to make money during the winter months?
+If so, starting a snow plow business might be the perfect solution!
+The US snow plow services industry is a $20 billion market that is expected to continue growing in the coming years.
 Colder winters generally bode well for the industry while limited snowfall due to global warming is not good for the operators.

 Snow removal can be challenging.
 Because of the risks involved, it requires the skills and experience of professionals.
 It is governed mostly by city ordinances, so you should check the local laws and find out the licensing and insurance requirements before you launch your snow plow business.
 You also need to research the market, choose the right equipment, and set your rates.
 With proper planning and an efficient marketing plan, a snow plow business can be lucrative.
 So put on your boots and parka, and get started!